In Exercises 77–80, find a function that satisfies the given cond... | Channels for Pearson+

 Vertical Asymptotes

-A vertical asymptote occurs when a function approaches infinity as the input approaches a specific value.
-Here, lim x → 2⁻ f(x) = ∞ and lim x → 2⁺ f(x) = ∞ indicate that the function has a vertical asymptote at x = 2.
-This means the function's value increases without bound as x approaches 2 from either direction, which is essential for understanding the function's behavior near this point.
+A vertical asymptote occurs when a function approaches infinity or negative infinity as the input approaches a specific value.
+Here, lim x → 1⁻ k(x) = ∞ and lim x → 1⁺ k(x) = −∞ indicate a vertical asymptote at x = 1.
+This means the function k(x) increases without bound as x approaches 1 from the left and decreases without bound as x approaches 1 from the right.

 Recommended video: